-- the spectrum of solar radiation in summer in Australia, which contains more ultraviolet radiation that used by other standards (solar spectrum in Albuquerque, New Mexico, etc.) is simulated.
+- The spectrum of solar radiation in summer in Australia, which contains more ultraviolet radiation than used by other standards (solar spectrum in Albuquerque, New Mexico, etc.) is simulated.

-Due to the high level of exigency posed by the above conditions, RECASENS considers the UPF obtained by the UV Standard 801 as the most reliable to characterize his sunscreen canvases.
+Due to the high level of exigency posed by the above conditions, RECASENS considers the UPF obtained by the UV Standard 801 as the most reliable to characterize our sunscreen canvases.

 Sun Protection Concepts

-When solar radiation incides on any surface (glass, an awning, a curtain, etc.) is divided into three parts:
+When solar radiation hits any surface (glass, an awning, a curtain, etc.), it divides into three parts:

-- The part that passes through the surface and transmits to what is behind it – TRANSMITTANCE
+- TRANSMITTANCE – the energy that passes through a surface and transmits through it

-The amount of reflected, absorbed or transmitted solar radiation relies on the nature of the fabric, therefore each fabric behaves differently and depends mainly on:
+The amount of reflected, absorbed or transmitted solar radiation depends on the nature of the fabric.
+Each fabric behaves differently, depending on the following characteristics:

 Effects of solar radiation

-Solar radiation is a set of electromagnetic radiation from the sun.
-From this set, a part is absorbed by the atmosphere and the other part is reaching the surface of the earth.
+Solar radiation is electromagnetic radiation from the sun, part of which is absorbed by the atmosphere, while the other part reaches the surface of the earth.

 The radiation reaching the surface is divided into three types:

-- Ultraviolet (8% of total).
-It is the most powerful energy and therefore more dangerous.
-Is the main cause of the skin lesions and is the major risk factor for most skin cancers.
+- Ultraviolet (8% of total) is the most powerful energy and therefore most dangerous.
+Ultraviolet radiation is the main cause of skin lesions and is the major risk factor for most skin cancers.

-Infrared Radiation (49% of total).
-It is less powerful.
-Produces warm feeling.
+- Infrared Radiation (49% of total) is less powerful, and produces warmth.

 To assess how a fabric performs we use the following factors:

 - Solar Reflectance factor (Rs): Percentage of total incident solar radiation reflected by the fabric surface.
-The higher it is, the more energy reflects the fabric.
+The higher it is, the more energy is reflected by the fabric.